 American Brian Skerry is one of National Geographic‘s most seasoned explorers and he has spent more than 10,000 hours underwater capturing some of the ocean’s most elusive inhabitants.
-His upcoming live show in Singapore (Sunday 24 January, 3pm, Esplanade Theatres) promises to be visual storytelling at its best, with a breathtaking look at marine life around the planet.
-We caught up with Brian in the lead-up to his visit.
+We caught up with Brian in the lead-up to his visit to Singapore

 Which came first for you: photography or diving?